 Below are some easy ways to find if there are any inconsistencies in a row or column of formula.
 We have ordered them in our opinion of usefulness

 Maps are not currently inbuilt into Excel, but as it is our first port of call for any spreadsheet, we have included it here.
-It is part of the Spreadsheet Professional package.
+It is part of the Excel Auditing Tool package.

 In the spreadsheet below, just by looking at the image, can you tell me where the errors are?